Shashi Techlogues

 }

-Users might want to share it with friends and family.
-So adding a download button there will download the screenshot of the screen and save it into the user's mobile.
+Users might want to share the quote with friends and family.
+So adding a download button will allow them to take a screenshot of the screen and save it on their mobile device.

 Let's add a save/download button.